Food allergy: Routes of exposure

-Exposure to certain food proteins triggers the production of antigen-specific immunoglobulin E (IgE) antibodies, which, if unaccompanied by allergic symptoms, is known as allergic sensitization.
-Oral ingestion is the main sensitization route for most food allergy cases, yet other routes of exposure include inhalation and skin contact.
+Exposure to certain food proteins may trigger the production of antigen-specific immunoglobulin E (IgE) antibodies, which, if unaccompanied by allergic symptoms, is known as allergic sensitization.
+Oral ingestion is the main sensitization route for most food allergy cases, but other routes of exposure include inhalation and skin contact.

 For example, inhaling airborne particles in a farm-scale or factory-scale peanut shelling/crushing environment, or from cooking, can induce respiratory effects in allergic individuals.
 Furthermore, peanut allergies are much more common in adults who had oozing and crusted skin rashes as infants, suggesting that impaired skin may be a risk factor for sensitization.
 An estimated 28.5 million people worldwide are engaged in the seafood industry, which includes fishing, aquaculture, processing and industrial cooking.
 In these occupational settings, individuals with fish and shellfish allergies are at high risk of exposure to allergenic proteins via aerosolization.
 Respiratory symptoms may be induced by inhalation of wet aerosols from fresh fish handling, inhalation of dry aerosols from fishmeal processing, and dermal contact through skin breaks and cuts.
 Another occupational food allergy that involves respiratory symptoms is "baker's asthma," which commonly develops in food service workers who work with baked goods.
 Previous studies detected 40 allergens from wheat, some cross-reacted with rye proteins and a few cross-reacted with grass pollens.

 Allergic sensitization can occur via skin antigen exposure, which usually manifests as hives.
 The skin has been suggested to be a critical sensitization route for peanut-allergic individuals.
 Peanut allergies are much more common in adults who had oozing and crusted skin rashes as infants, reinforcing that those with disrupted epithelial barriers, notably the skin barrier, are more prone to skin sensitization.
-Environmental factors, such as exposure to food, microorganisms, creams, and detergents, may lead to skin barrier dysfunction.
-Several studies reveal that children exposed to skin creams containing peanut oil are reported to have a higher risk of peanut allergy, suggesting that impaired skin may be a risk factor for sensitization.
+Several studies have found that children exposed to skin creams containing peanut oil are at a higher risk of allergies than those not exposed.